Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: Chemodynamical analysis

-To compute the cluster orbits, we adopted a Galactocentric reference frame assuming the solar position and motion as those defined in \citet{drimmelandpoggio18,gravitycollaboration18,bennetandbovy19}.
-We integrated orbits within the \citet{mcmillan17} Milky Way potential using the \texttt{AGAMA} package \citep{vasiliev19}.
-For each object, we performed $100$ Monte Carlo orbit realizations, assuming Gaussian uncertainties in distance, proper motion, and systemic line-of-sight velocity.
+To compute the cluster orbits, we adopted a Galactocentric reference frame assuming the solar position and motion to be those defined in \citet{drimmelandpoggio18}, \citet{gravitycollaboration18}, and \citet{bennetandbovy19}.
+We integrated orbits within the \citet{mcmillan17} MW potential using the \texttt{AGAMA} package \citep{vasiliev19}.
+For each object, we performed $100$ Monte Carlo orbit realisations, assuming Gaussian uncertainties in distance, proper motion, and systemic heliocentric radial velocity.
 Final orbital parameters were taken as the median of the resulting distributions, with associated $\pm1\sigma$ uncertainties.
-Figure \ref{fig:op} illustrates the location of the clusters in the $E$ - $L_{\rm z}$ - $L_{\perp}$ space, compared with the distribution of the full MW GCs population \citep[][eDR3 edition]{massari19}\footnote{See \citet{massari25} for details.}.
-To guide the eye, we colour in black in situ GCs, and we draw two ellipses that highlight the $1\sigma$ distributions of GCs formed in the \textit{Gaia}-Sausage-Enceladus dwarf galaxy \citep[GSE,][]{belokurov2018,helmi2018} or in the Sagittarius dwarf spheroidal \citep[Sag dSph,][]{ibata94}, according to \citet[][eDR3 edition]{massari19}.
-The detailed discussion of the associations of these clusters is presented in Section \ref{sec:discussion}.
+Figure \ref{fig:op} illustrates the location of the clusters in the $E$ - $L_{\rm z}$ - $L_{\perp}$ space, compared with the distribution of the full MW GC population \citep[][eDR3 edition]{massari19}\footnote{See \citet{massari25} for details.}.
+To guide the eye, we colour in-situ GCs in black, and we draw two ellipses that highlight the $1\sigma$ distributions of GCs formed in the \textit{Gaia}-Sausage-Enceladus dwarf galaxy \citep[GSE,][]{belokurov2018,helmi2018} or in the Sagittarius dwarf spheroidal \citep[Sag dSph,][]{ibata94}, according to \citet[][eDR3 edition]{massari19}.
+A detailed discussion of the associations of these clusters is presented in Section \ref{sec:discussion}.

-To assess the impact of the rotating bar of the MW on the recovered dynamical parameters (and thus on the associations), we redid the integration with the code \textsc{OrbIT} \citep{deleo2025,deleo2026}.
-We found that the introduction of the bar in the underlying potential used for the integration produces minimal changes ($<10\%$) in the dynamical parameters of most of the target clusters, not altering the associations.
-Pfleiderer 2 is the exception, being the most impacted by the action of the bar with changes of the orbital parameters up to about $\sim20\%$ (see Section \ref{sec:discussion}).
+To assess the impact of the rotating bar of the MW on the recovered dynamical parameters (and thus on the associations), we redid the integration with the code \textsc{OrbIT} \citep{deleo2026_bo,deleo2026}.
+We found that the introduction of the bar in the underlying potential used for the integration produces minimal changes ($<10\%$) in the dynamical parameters of most of the target clusters, and does not alter the associations.
+Pfleiderer 2 is the exception, being the most impacted by the action of the bar, with changes in the orbital parameters of up to about $\sim30\%$ (see Section \ref{sec:discussion}).